Birthgap — global fertility and the timing of parenthood

 Total births

-Hungary saw 77,511 total births in 2024, marking a decrease of 6,886 compared to the previous year.
-The trend over the last five years shows a decline in births, with an average of 86,882 annually.
-When contrasted with the 1970s average of 168,220 births, the current figure is lower by 90,709, which represents a 53.9% drop.
+Hungary recorded 77,511 total births in 2024, a decrease of 6,886 from the previous year.
+Birth numbers have been declining over the last five years, with an average of 86,882 births annually.
+When compared to the 1970s average of 168,220 births, the current figure represents a decrease of 90,709 births, which is a 53.9% drop.

 Source: Eurostat; Human Fertility Database.